Recovering from a System Compromise

 You can use a second Linode for the most seamless transition to a new system.

-- Begin by adding a new Linode to your account.
+- Add a new Linode to your account.
 See the Getting Started guide for instructions.

 - Set a strong password for root and all user accounts, making sure not to reuse any passwords from the compromised system.